GO Transit fares: Fare types

-Presto cards and contactless credit cards
+Presto cards and contactless credit and debit cards

 An old PRESTO card reader at Oshawa station.
-These readers have since been replaced with newer readers with an LCD screen and the ability to read credit cards.
+These readers have since been replaced with newer readers with an LCD screen and the ability to read credit and debit cards.

-Presto cards and contactless credit cards are accepted on GO Transit.
+Presto cards and contactless credit and debit cards are accepted on GO Transit.
 Passengers must tap their cards against the reader upon embarking and disembarking the train or bus.
 Upon embarking, the minimum fare ($3.70) is always deducted from Presto cards, with fare adjustments performed as the passenger disembarks.
-With credit cards, charges are processed at the end of the day as a single charge combining all the day's trips.
+With credit and debit cards, charges are processed at the end of the day as a single charge combining all the day's trips.

-The following credit cards are accepted: VISA, MasterCard and American Express.
+The following credit cards are accepted: VISA, MasterCard, American Express and Interac Debit cards.

 Failure to tap the card upon disembarking ("missed tap-off") will cause the maximum fare to be deducted, under the assumption that the passenger travelled to the point furthest away from the origin point.
 (For example, passengers failing to tap off when boarding at Union Station will be assessed the fare travelling from Union Station to Kitchener GO Station, the point furthest away on any GO train route serving Union Station.)
 Passengers regularly travel by GO train may also set a "default trip" between two GO train stations, allowing them to avoid tapping their cards upon disembarking; passengers doing so will have the appropriate fare deducted upon embarking at either endpoint.
-The default trip is not available on contactless credit cards.

-Adult and student passengers using the Presto card receive a further fare discount, depending on the number of trips that have been made per month between two fare zones.
+Customers using the Presto card receive further fare discounts via the 3-tiered monthly fare capping system, depending on the number of trips that have been made per month between two fare zones using the same Presto, credit or debit card for all trips in a calendar month.